unhcr-mena/protection-assessment-toolkit/README.md

 `make_pdf.R` to update the PDF of the site.

 To execute `Makefile`, go to  **RStudio** & click on *Build All* in the  *Build* tab of the top right panel.

+If on windows, make sure that you have configured the path to Rtools & Prince in the *PATH* environment variable of your computer.